Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Step 1:

 Prove your suitability for farewell.
-Being a top student at a community college or somewhere else will show the admissions office that you are serious about your studies.
+Being a top student at a community college or elsewhere will show the admissions office that you are serious about your studies.

 IQ points do not distinguish the top students from the rest; it is sustained attention to detail.